darksixty/autoenum/README.md

 but it speeds up my workflow.

 With one command you get a nikto, nmap, and gobuster terminal all working on the IP addres you provide to it!
+Works out of the box with Kali Linux

 _**Make sure you have gnome-terminal and python installed!!**_